a2 Pilot Awards

 Who will review the applications?

-Applications will be reviewed by a multidisciplinary team of experts from each respective AITC.
+Each application will be reviewed by a multidisciplinary team of experts assembled by the AITC to which the application was submitted.
 Once AITCs have selected finalists, NIA program officials will conduct final review and approval of awards.

 Are all pilot applications subject to a common review process?